ikding/data_sci_job_search/slideshow.md

 ---
 ### Data Modeling / Coding Interview

-* Provide you a dataset and test your skills on data manipulation, cleaning, feature engineering, and predictive modeling.
-The questions often contain both descriptive and predictive components.
-(Example data: bike-sharing dataset)
+* Provide you a dataset and test your skills on data manipulation, cleaning, feature engineering, and predictive modeling
+* The questions often contain both descriptive and predictive components (Example data: bike-sharing dataset)
   * Descriptive: What is the average amount of time a bike spends at a station?
   * Predictive: predict # of bikes arriving at each station during a specific time span.
 * Time duration: a few hours to over the weekend